 - For more inspiration on amazing places to visit in Italy, check the 30 Epic Landmarks in Italy

-- You will love this guide for the Best Towns in Tuscany
+- You will love this guide for the Most Beautiful Towns in Tuscany

 - Planning an adventure trip to Italy?
 You will love the Complete Guide to the Best Hikes in Italy